Algorithmic Shadow Spectroscopy: Shadow spectroscopy

-Second, the intensity of the peaks depends on the matrix elements between eigenstates as $\langle \psi_k | O | \psi_l \rangle$ which can be arbitrarily small for any fixed observable $O$.
-On the other hand, one can identify problem specific observables that yield dominant signals, such as excitation operators in quantum chemistry as we discuss in \cref{sec:qchem}; in \cref{sec:quantumexcite} we also discuss how techniques from subspace expansion are similarly relevant~\cite{mccleanSubspaceExpansion}.
-However, even if we can guarantee that a certain observable yields a non-zero overlap, it may require a very large number of measurements to sufficiently suppress shot noise when the intensity is very small.
+Second, the signal intensity depends on the matrix elements between eigenstates as $\langle \psi_k | O | \psi_l \rangle$ which can be arbitrarily small for any chosen observable $O$.
+One can identify problem specific observables that yield dominant signals, such as excitation operators in quantum chemistry as we discuss in \cref{sec:qchem}; in \cref{sec:quantumexcite} we also discuss how techniques from subspace expansion are similarly relevant~\cite{mccleanSubspaceExpansion}.
+However, even if we can guarantee that a certain observable yields a non-zero matrix element, in practice it may still require a large number of measurements to sufficiently suppress shot noise, especially when a signal has lower intensity than the shot noise background.

-For this reason we employ classical shadows to reconstruct a large number of time-dependent expected values which allows us to search efficiently for local observables that yield intense signals.
-We discuss several other advantages of estimating many observables in \cref{sec:discussion} e.g. it allows us to boost the signal-to-noise ratio in the shadow spectrum, thereby overcoming limitations of relatively small intensities, using only logarithmic quantum resources (circuit repetitions).
+For this reason we employ classical shadows, which is designed to reconstruct a large set of observable expectation values and thus multiple $S_i(t)$.
+This allows us to search efficiently for local observables that yield intense signals.
+We discuss several other advantages of estimating many observables in \cref{sec:discussion} e.g. it can boost the signal-to-noise ratio, thereby overcoming limitations of resolving relatively low intensity signals using only a logarithmic number of shots -- and it also makes the approach noise robust.